 - When British intelligence first uncovered references to V-1 and V-2 weapons, they could only guess at their nature — and "death rays" and "engine-stopping rays" were higher on the list of suspects than cruise missiles or ballistic rockets.

-- As pictured, the atom bomb (Fat Man model shown) was a closely guarded secret weapon of the United States military during World War 2.
+- The atom bomb was a closely guarded secret weapon of the United States military during World War II.